p2k3m/ResumeForge/docs/storage-model.md

   have been created in older runs.
 Historical activity is preserved via the session change log JSON; S3 no longer keeps superseded document bodies by default.
+* Set `ENABLE_DOWNLOAD_SESSION_LOG_CLEANUP=true` when operating at scale to drop `logs/change-log.json` once a download session expires.
+Leave the flag unset to retain the change log for audits and manual investigations.

 ## Download logic